CHICAGO ARCHITECTURAL CLUB

 RE-CONSIDERING AN ICON

-Our first competition, the "2012 Chicago Prize: Future Prentice”, was launched with a simultaneous exhibition and public event held at the Chicago Architecture Foundation.
+The "2012 Chicago Prize: Future Prentice”, was launched with a simultaneous exhibition and public event held at the Chicago Architecture Foundation.
 The exhibition featured all entries to the competition, as well as, those of ten up-and-coming designers that we invited to imagine possible future uses of the landmark structure.

 BURNHAM PRIZE: NEXT STOP: